dazdaz/joplin-console/README.md

 #### Exporting
 - `e` - Export current folder (or all notes if at root level) in the chosen format
 - `e <note-id>` - Export single note as file in the chosen format

+**Note**: Export commands automatically extract and save any file attachments (images, PDFs, documents, etc.) to an `attachments` subdirectory within each export folder.
+Attachments are organized by note and maintain their original filenames.

 #### Help
 - `h`, `help`, or `?` - Show help message